-Somewhat positively Not at all

-Somewhat negatively

-Very negatively

-I don't know

-.
-Please describe which positive or negative effects you expect for your co 12
+A.31.
+Please describe which positive or negative effects you expect for your company

-2. Which of the issues listed below should be addressed in the negotiations trade agreemer No need to be
+A.32.
+Which of the issues listed below should be addressed in the negotiations for the EU-New Zealand trade agreement?

-High Low priority I don't
+High priority Low priority No need to be negotiated I don't know

-Demouse of neuroining to viffe priority negotiated know

 Removal of remaining tariffs

 Removal of tariff rate quotas for agricultural goods

 Less strict and/or simpler rules of origin, particularly for SMEs

 Strengthened mechanism for dispute settlement

 Improving access to government procurement

 Improved protection of intellectual property rights (including geographical indications)

 Liberalisation of trade in services

 Liberalisation of bilateral investment

 Rules on digital trade and e-commerce

 Rules on anti-corruption and bribery

 Rules on competition/anticompetitive practices

 Rules on state aid/subsidies

 Stronger rules on labour and social standards

 Stronger rules for environmental protection

 Improving access to energy and raw materials

-Other (=> expand I.2)
+Other

-3. Which other issues should be addressed in the negotiations?
-Name as m any as you u consider impo ortant

-4. What, in your view, should be the key issues in the negotiations for the

-5. What are the biggest risks or disadvantages of the EU-New Zealand trad

-5. What are the biggest benefits of the EU-New Zealand trade agreement f
+- A.33.
+Which other issues should be addressed in the negotiations?
+Name as many as you consider important - A.34.
+What, in your view, should be the key issues in the negotiations for the EU-New Zealand trade agreement? - A.35.
+What are the biggest risks or disadvantages of the EU-New Zealand trade agreement for SMEs? - A.36.
+What are the biggest benefits of the EU-New Zealand trade agreement for SMEs? - A.37.
 Are there any other comments you would like to make?